ravi-prakash1907/A-tracking-of-COVID-19/Main Documentation/Main Documentation.md

 Although, we'll have to verify it first.
 ```
 <br /><br />
-<u>But because, it's not a single row, we will perform this action later i.e. during data-transformation.</u><br />
+But because, it's not a single row, we will perform this action later i.e. during data-transformation.<br />

 <hr /><br />